rbind/cheap_shots/content/post/reasons-to-live.md

 the (dubious) ability to question this right.

 Yuval Harari, in *Sapiens*, asserts that atheists believe in a superhuman order, that humanity is unique and most important among species[^more].
-This belief is my right to exist.
+I agree, this belief is my right to exist.
 I believe that any living thing, conscious enough to conceive of the question, would come to the same conclusion.